ipolishc22/f1-podium-predictor/README.md

 ## 🛠 How It Works

-The project is organized into Jupyter notebooks and utility scripts that cover the full workflow:
+The project is organized into Jupyter notebooks and utility scripts that cover the full workflow — from data collection and model training to real-time race prediction and continuous model updates.

+---

-1. **Data Collection** – `notebooks/data_collection.ipynb`
+### 1. **Data Collection** – `notebooks/data_collection.ipynb`

-   - Uses the **FastF1 API** to fetch Free Practice 2 and Qualifying data.
+- Uses the **FastF1 API** to fetch Free Practice 2 and Qualifying session data.
-   - Performs feature engineering and compiles everything into a master dataset (`data/master_f1_dataset_2025.csv`).
+- Performs feature engineering and compiles data into a structured format.
+- Saves the output to `data/master_dataset_2025.csv`.

+---

-2. **Modeling** – `notebooks/modeling.ipynb`
+### 2. **Modeling** – `notebooks/modeling.ipynb`

-   - Trains and compares multiple machine learning models (Random Forest, Gradient Boosting, Logistic Regression).
+- Trains and compares multiple classification models:
+  - Random Forest
+  - Gradient Boosting
+  - Logistic Regression (with and without Qualifying Position)
-   - Evaluates performance using classification reports and confusion matrices.
+- Evaluates model performance using classification reports and F1 scores.
-   - Saves the best-performing model into the `models/` directory.

-3. **Prediction** – `notebooks/next_race_predict.ipynb`
+---

+### 3. **Race Predictions**

+- `notebooks/predict_r13_r14_belgian_hungarian.ipynb`
+- `notebooks/predict_r15_dutch.ipynb`

+- Each prediction notebook uses session data available **before** the race.
-   - Loads the saved Logistic Regression model.
+- Loads the appropriate model and scaler (e.g., `logreg_scaled_quali_pre_r15_netherlands.pkl`).
-   - Applies it to the latest session data to generate podium predictions for upcoming races (e.g., Belgian GP).
+- Applies the model to the pre-race data to predict each driver's probability of finishing on the podium.
+- Outputs a sorted table with podium probabilities and highlights the predicted Top 3 finishers.

+---

+### 4. **Model Updating** – `notebooks/update_model_for_race.ipynb`

+- After a Grand Prix is completed, this notebook:
+  - Adds the official race results to the training dataset.
+  - Retrains the model on the updated dataset (optionally).
+  - Outputs a new `.pkl` model and scaler for use in the next prediction.

+---

+### 5. **Reusable Pipeline Functions** – `utils/pipeline.py`

+- Centralizes helper functions used across all notebooks:
+  - Scaling and preprocessing
+  - Probability prediction
+  - Sorting and formatting output
+- Promotes modular, reusable code and consistent results.

 > ⚠️ Note: This is an early version of the project meant as a **portfolio showcase**.
 While the notebooks are runnable with the included `requirements.txt`, the code is still under development and may require additional setup (e.g., FastF1 API configuration and race data updates).